- How can I become a Member of Al Khamsa?

 The Roster is an index of Al Khamsa Arabian breeding stock in North America and their ancestors.
 In other words, the Roster is a list, complete with ancestors, of Al Khamsa Arabians available for preservation breeding in North America.
 Keep in mind that, because it is limited to breeding stock, there are many more Al Khamsa Arabians than those on the Roster.

 Breeders and owners do not need to do anything to have their horses listed.
 Al Khamsa Arabians are automatically added to the database as they are registered.
 New additions to the Roster will appear in the Online Roster each time they are updated.
-Updates are currently being done twice a year.
+Updates are currently being done quarterly.

 Al Khamsa Arabians are also marked as "Al Khamsa, Inc." in the Arabian Horse Association's Arabian DataSource.
 That mark is updated quarterly.